Silver Star: Female recipients

 An unknown number of servicewomen received the award in World War II.
 Four Army nurses serving in Italy during the war—First Lieutenant Mary Roberts, Second Lieutenant Elaine Roe, Second Lieutenant Rita Virginia Rourke, and Second Lieutenant Ellen Ainsworth (posthumous)—became the first women recipients of the Silver Star, all cited for their bravery in evacuating the 33rd Field Hospital at Anzio on 10 February 1944.
-Later that same year, Corporal Maggie Leones, a Filipino who later immigrated to the United States, received the medal for clandestine activities on Luzon; as of 2016, she is the only female Asian to receive a Silver Star.
+Later that same year, Corporal Maggie Leones, a Filipino who later immigrated to the United States, received the medal for clandestine activities on Luzon; as of 2016, she was the only Asian woman to receive a Silver Star.

-The next known servicewomen to receive the Silver Star were Army National Guard Sergeant Leigh Ann Hester in 2005, for gallantry during an insurgent ambush on a convoy in Iraq and Army Specialist Monica Lin Brown in March 2008, for extraordinary heroism as a combat medic in the War in Afghanistan.
+The next known servicewomen to receive the Silver Star were Sergeant Leigh Ann Hester in 2005, for gallantry during an insurgent ambush on a convoy in Iraq, and Army Spc.
+Monica Lin Brown in March 2008, for extraordinary heroism as a combat medic in the War in Afghanistan.
+Hester was the first woman in the Army to receive it for valor in combat.

-On November 12, 2024, Capt Lacie “Sonic” Hester, 494th Fighter Squadron, was awarded the Silver Star for her role in the shootdown of more than 80 Iranian drones launched at Israeli cities, becoming the first female airman and 10th female U.S. military recipient of the Silver Star.
+On November 12, 2024, Capt.
+Lacie Hester was awarded the Silver Star for her role in the shootdown of 70 drones and three ballistic missiles launched at Israel, becoming the first woman in the Air Force, and the 10th woman in the U.S. military, to receive the Silver Star.